 Benefits Information Links

-We were very pleased to be able to offer an opportunity for parents/carers to learn more about learning disabilities welfare benefits at a session atthe school in November.
+We were very pleased to be able to offer an opportunity for parents/carers to learn more about learning disabilities welfare benefits at a session at the school.
 This session provided an overview of the social security benefits available to disabled children, older teenagers and their parents and carers and how welfare reform may affect them.

 Topics covered included:

 Benefits for younger children – Disability Living Allowance (DLA): is your child getting the right rate?
 Should it be higher?